BenRogersWPG/Github-Actions-Update-Notifier/README.md

 # GitHub Actions Update Notifier

-This project will notify you in the form of a pull request when your favorite GitHub Actions are updated.
+This project will *automatically* notify you in the form of a pull request when your favorite GitHub Actions are updated.

 ![Screenshot of an example run of this project, showing the pull request that was automatically created when it notified about updating actions/cache from version 3 to 4](image.png)